Joshua Morrissey Game Preview: Jets vs. Wild

 Morrissey Season Stats Insights

-- In 33 games this season, Morrissey has a plus-minus rating of +19, while averaging 24:26 on the ice per game.
+- In six of 34 games this season, Morrissey has scored a goal, but there are no multi-goal efforts on his ledger.

-- Morrissey has a goal in six of 33 contests this season, but no multi-goal games so far.
+- Morrissey has a point in 19 of 34 games this season, with multiple points in nine of them.

-- In 18 of 33 games this season, Morrissey has registered a point, and nine of those games included multiple points.
+- Morrissey has an assist in 17 of 34 games played this season, including multiple assists five times.

-- In 16 of 33 games this season, Morrissey has registered an assist, and in five of those matches recorded two or more.

-- Morrissey has an implied probability of 58.2% to exceed his point total based on the odds.
+- Morrissey's implied probability to go over his point total is 55.6% based on the odds.

-- Given his moneyline odds, Morrissey has an implied probability of 50% of going over his assist prop bet.
+- There is an implied probability of 46.5% of Morrissey going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.